Feature request #8725

 Yeah.
 Just stuffed up my terms.

-#56 Updated by Nyall Dawson almost 11 years ago
+#56 Updated by Nyall Dawson about 11 years ago

 Ok - in that case I run into this same issue almost daily, and any improvements would be greatly appreciated!

-#57 Updated by Alvaro Huarte almost 11 years ago
+#57 Updated by Alvaro Huarte about 11 years ago

 Nyall Dawson wrote: